AtlantixJJ/AtlantixJJ.github.io/_posts/2016-8-18-Keras-Note.md

 Well, I think I make it quite clear in the comments.
 In summary, the main difficulties for new beginners is just the four points mentioned above.
 I have trained my neural network on TIMIT, but it seemed quite strange that it overfits heavily.
 On training set, I achieved frame accuracy of 95% but on core test set it was only 45%.
 Even if I cut down the network to 32 convolution filters ( 128 for LSTMs), the result was almost the same.
 Well, for overfitting problems, one is expected to add weight regularization terms and enlarge training set.
 So I applied the following enhancement:
 ![Concatenated Input data]({{site.baseurl}}/assets/TIMIT_concate.png)
-Enlarged the dataset for almost one time larger by downsampling the wav files (from 16000K to 8000K).
-For human ears, the downsampled voice become a little bit vague but it is recognizable. stochastically concatenated utterances.
++ Enlarged the dataset for almost one time larger by downsampling the wav files (from 16000K to 8000K).
+For human ears, the downsampled voice become a little bit vague but it is recognizable.
++ Stochastically concatenated utterances.
 The code is running on GPUs right now.
 And a few days later you can see the report.

 To sum up, this is how I setup a framewise RNN integrated with CNN.
 In those days, I really had a hard time figuring out problems which seems nothing to me right now.
 If I have any mistake, please point it out for me, as I am no more than a new learner.
 Hope this blog can help you save the time that I once wasted.

+Please give the credit to the original author if you use it elsewhere.

 Jianjing, Xu.
 Atlantix.